Hogmanay: Major celebrations

 As in much of the world, the largest Scottish cities – Glasgow, Edinburgh and Aberdeen – hold all-night celebrations, as do Stirling and Inverness.
 The Edinburgh Hogmanay celebrations are among the largest in the world.
 Celebrations in Edinburgh in 1996–97 were recognised by the Guinness Book of Records as the world's largest New Years party, with approximately 400,000 people in attendance.
 Numbers were then restricted due to safety concerns.

-In 2003-4 most of the organised events were cancelled at short notice due to very high winds.
+In 2003-4, most organised events were cancelled at short notice due to very high winds.
 The Stonehaven Fireballs went ahead as planned, however, with 6,000 people braving the stormy weather to watch 42 fireball swingers process along the High Street.
-Similarly, the 2006–07 celebrations in Edinburgh, Glasgow and Stirling were all cancelled on the day, again due to high winds and heavy rain.
-The Aberdeen celebration, however, went ahead, and was opened by pop music group Wet Wet Wet.
+Similarly, the 2006–07 celebrations in Edinburgh, Glasgow, and Stirling were all cancelled on the day, again due to high winds and heavy rain.
+The Aberdeen celebration, however, went ahead and was opened by pop music group Wet Wet Wet.

 Many Hogmanay festivities were cancelled in 2020–21 and 2021–22 due to the COVID-19 pandemic in Scotland.

+The Edinburgh event was also cancelled in 2024-25 due to high winds.

 Ne'erday

-Most Scots still celebrate New Year's Day with a special dinner, usually steak pie.
+Some Scots celebrate New Year's Day with a special dinner, usually steak pie.

 Handsel Day

 Historically, presents were given in Scotland on the first Monday of the New Year.
 A roast dinner would be eaten to celebrate the festival.
 Handsel was a word for gift and hence "Handsel Day".
-In modern Scotland this practice has died out.
+In modern Scotland, this practice has died out.

 The period of festivities running from Christmas to Handsel Monday, including Hogmanay and Ne'erday, is known as the Daft Days.